icarusgk/icarusgk/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on freeCodeCamp curriculum
+- 🔭 I’m currently working on CS50w Final Project
 - 🌱 I’m currently learning Vue
 - 👯 I’m looking to collaborate on Web Developer Interships
 - 💬 Ask me about anything